 Sort of a mixed bag there, you can actually take a pre BIP-50 node and fully sync the blockchain, I last did this with 0.3.24 a few months ago.
 It just will not reliably handle reorgs involving large blocks unless you change the BDB config too.
 So it’s debatable if this is a hard fork either, since it’s quasi-non-deterministic.
 There were prior bugs fixed where older versions would get stuck and stop syncing the chain before that too… So I think by a really strong definition of creating a blockchain which violates the rules mandated by prior versions we have never had a hardfork.

 Chainsplit incident of July 2015

-In the above list of consensus rules changes, there are three incidents which caused identifiable chainsplits.
-The most recent of there occurred on 4 July 2015, during the BIP66 softfork upgrade.
+In the list of consensus rules changes above, there are three incidents that caused identifiable chainsplits.
+The most recent of these occurred on 4 July 2015, during the BIP66 softfork upgrade.

-Immediately after the activation of BIP66 there was a 6 block orphan chain created because a miner produced an invalid block that was not recognised as invalid by some other mining pools, because they were not validating new blocks.
+Immediately after the activation of BIP66, there was a six-block orphan chain created because a miner produced an invalid block that was not recognised as invalid by some other mining pools, because they were not validating new blocks.

-In this case some miners were signaling support for BIP66 soft fork but hadn’t actually upgraded their nodes to validate, one could say miners were “false flagging”.
-If the miners had been validating blocks, they would have discovered the block was invalid and rejected it, however some miners built on top of the invalid block and a chainsplit occurred.
+In this case, some miners signalled support for the BIP66 softfork but hadn’t actually upgraded their nodes to validate; one could say miners were “false flagging”.
+If the miners had been validating blocks, they would have discovered the block was invalid and rejected it.
+Instead, some miners built on top of the invalid block and a chainsplit occurred.

-A diagram illustrating these 6 blocks and the chainfork is displayed below.
+A diagram illustrating these six blocks and the chainfork is displayed below.